-For his invention of the closed subroutine, his architectural contributions to the ILLIAC, the Cambridge Ring, and computer testing.
+For his invention of the closed subroutine, and for his architectural contributions to ILLIAC, the Cambridge Ring, and computer testing.

 David Wheeler was born in Birmingham, England, in 1927.
 He was awarded a scholarship to Trinity College, Cambridge, in 1945 and studied mathematics, taking his B.A. in 1948.

 Wheeler started computer work as an undergraduate in 1947, and was granted a Ph.D. in 1951; his dissertation was titled "Automatic computing with the EDSAC."
 His wired-in EDSAC assembler of 1949, creating a simple system for users, led to a fellowship at Trinity College.
 He is generally credited as the first programmer to formally define and make use of the program subroutine, then known as a "Wheeler jump."
 He spent the next two years at the University of Illinois, helping design the programming system for the ORDVAC and ILLIAC machines, two important first-generation (vacuum tube) computer systems.